Dighapatia Raj: Dighapatia Palace

-Uttara Gano Bhaban also known as The Maharaja's Palace or Dighapatia Palace (or Rajbari) is a historic, formerly royal palace in Natore, Bangladesh.
+Uttara Gano Bhaban, also known as The Maharaja's Palace or Dighapatia Palace (or Dighapatia Rajbari), is a historic, formerly royal palace in Natore, Bangladesh.
 It was built by the Raja of Dighapatia but is used as the official residence of the heads of states of Bangladesh in North Bengal.
 In the north, it serves as an official Presidential Palace.

 Originally used as the residence of the Rajas of Dighapatia, it is located about 2.40 km away from the Natore town.
 Raja Dayaram Roy constructed the main structure of the palace along with a few wings; but it was Raja Pramada Nath Roy rebuilt the whole palace complex after the catastrophic earthquake of 1897.

 The Dighapatia Palace was made 'Dighapatia Governor House' on 24 July 1967 by Abdul Monem Khan, the Governor of erstwhile East Pakistan.
 Later, after the country's independence, Bangabandhu Sheikh Mujibur Rahman, President of Bangladesh declared the Dighapatia Governor House as Uttara Gonobhaban on 9 February 1972.
 Before the split of Pakistan and Bangladesh, President Ayub Khan resided at the Palace.
 Various historic meetings took place at the palace, during the period of British rule in India, the era of East Pakistan, and finally after the independence of Bangladesh.